vivocha/appointments-scheduler-docs/README.md

 `to`: UTC ISO 8601 date string to including appointments set before that date;

-`offsetPast`: number of days to subtract to the `from` param as the start date to get the Calendar events.
+`offsetPast`: positive integer, number of days to subtract to the `from` param as the start date to get the Calendar events.
 If `from` is not specified then days will be subtracted to the current (_now_) date and hour.
-Used only when `format=ical`, minimum value is 0;
+Used only when `format=ical`;

-`offsetFuture`: number of days to add to the `to` param as the end date to which get the Calendar events'.
+`offsetFuture`: positive integer, number of days to add to the `to` param as the end date to which get the Calendar events'.
 If `to` is not specified then days will be added to the current (_now_) date and hour.
-Used only when `format=ical`, minimum value is 0;
+Used only when `format=ical`;

 `padding`: optional, if set to `true`, include padding in events total duration in the returned iCalendar format; total duration of the event will be event duration + padding.
 This parameter takes effect only when `format` parameter is set to `ical`.
 If set to false or not specified, then the event doesn't include the padding in the iCalendar format